Written by Donald E. Sheppard

 "They also took Indians to accompany them and two of the merchants (from other tribes who knew the trails) to act as guides.
 Thus prepared, the Spaniards set out (their departure was timed for Full Moon, July 8th, at journey's mid-way), and at the end of eleven days that they spent on their journey (to and from) they returned (105 miles from French Lick to Terre Haute) with six loads of rock-salt crystals, not made artificially, but found in this state.
 They also brought back a load of very fine and resplendent brass, and concerning the quality of the lands they had seen, they said that they were not good, for they were sterile and thinly populated (same today).
 Because they needed it so badly, the Spaniards consoled themselves with the salt for their disappointment and misunderstanding regarding the gold."

 The King's Agent with DeSoto reported, "We were in this town (Terre Haute) 27 or 28 days (30 days according to Rangel) to see if we could find a road north in order to travel to the South Sea (the Pacific Ocean)... some expeditions were made to capture Indians who might inform us (of trails to a sea reported to lie in that direction).
 One expedition in particular was made to the northwest because they told us that there were Indian villages through which we could go..."
 He went with DeSoto's scouts (probably the Thirty Lancers) into Illinois along the Indian trail which crossed the Wabash River's narrows (photo below) at the Old Fort Harrison site.
-DeSoto usually dispatched his Lancers on a filling moon, July 1, 1541, in this case, because they needed the moonlight for surprise raids on native villages to get any food they had.
-Indian merchants guided them to the next village along their way THROUGH ILLINOIS.
+DeSoto usually dispatched his Lancers on a filling moon, July 1, 1541, because they needed that moonlight to conduct surprise raids on native villages to get any food they had.
+Indian merchants guided them to the next village along their way..."
+THROUGH ILLINOIS.

 DeSoto's Scouts in Illinois during this time...